One of the best tests of growth in grace

 (Thomas Doolittle, “Love to Christ Necessary to Escape the Curse at His Coming!”
 1693)

-Christ never has our all from us–until He has our love.
-Love withholds nothing from Christ, when it is sincerely set upon Him.
+If Christ has ourย love–then He has our ALL!ย Christ never has ourย allย from us–until He has ourย love.
+Love withholds nothing from Christ, when it is sincerely set upon Him.ย

 Just so, when any of us love Christ sincerely, we lay all down at His feet, and give up all to be at His command and service!
 “And they did not love their lives unto the death!”
 Revelation 12:11